UKCloud/documentation/articles/openshift/oshift-how-use-netpol-v4.md

 Alternatively, we may want to allow all pods in one or more project(s) to connect to a service inside the "database" project.
 To do this, we'll use a namespace selector, which evaluates projects based on a label.
 In this case, we're going to be looking for the namespace label `webserveraccess=true`.
 First, we need to ensure that this label is applied to one or more project(s) using the following command:

 > [!NOTE]
-> The cluster administrator role is required to add labels to namespaces.
+> Your user must have cluster-admin  priviledges to add labels to namespaces and to create NetworkPolicies.

 ``` oc label namespace exampleproject webserveraccess=true ```